bachya/pyiqvia/README.md

 ## Retries

-By default, `pyopenuv` will retry appropriate errors 3 times (with an interval of 3 seconds in-between).
-This logic can be changed by passing different values for `request_retries` and `request_retry_interval` to the `Client` constructor:
+By default, `pyiqvia` will retry appropriate errors 4 times (with an exponentially increasing delay in-between).
+This logic can be changed by passing a different value for `request_retries` to the `Client` constructor:

 ```python
 import asyncio